 France's involvement in the programme's expansion

 In France, language assistant exchanges were successively managed by different institutions: from 1905 to 1928, by the Office d’informations et d’études du Musée pédagogique (the educational museum's office of information and studies) then, from 1928 to 1980, by the Office national des universités et écoles françaises (national office for French universities and schools).
-From 1980, the ministry responsible for national education ensured its management for 18 years, before being transferred to the CIEP in 1998, as part of a public service delegation.
+From 1980, the ministry responsible for national education ensured its management for 18 years, before being transferredas part of a public service delegation in 1998 to the CIEP, as France Éducation international was then known.

-In the 2000s, the CIEP guided the programme's expansion, which was opened to a number of countries representing 15 linguistic areas split over 5 continents.
+Since 1998, France Éducation international, has guided the programme's expansion, by integrating a number of countries representing 15 linguistic areas over 5 continents.
 A dedicated team works daily with the authorities and universities in France, and abroad with the ministries of education and French diplomatic representatives.

 - Convention entre la France et la Prusse, 1905